 Postdated Check Refers to any check that has a future date written upon it by the payer.

-Stale Dated Check Refers to a check that has not been processed through the payer’s account within a 180 days.
+Stale Dated Check Refers to a check that has not been processed through the payer’s account within 180 days.
 After 180 days most banks consider checks to be stale dated and will return the check unpaid.

-Unredeemed Check An unredeemed check is one returned to the University because the payor's bank has refused to pay it.
-OBFS pursues a vigorous program of follow-up and collection of unredeemed checks and may impose penalties to check writers.
-Habitual offenders may have their check writing privileges revoked, be required to pay through guaranteed remittance such as money order or bank check, and may be reported to the County State's Attorney for appropriate action.
+Unredeemed Check An unredeemed check is one returned to the system because the payor's bank has refused to pay it.
+The system pursues a vigorous program of follow-up and collection of unredeemed checks and may impose penalties to check writers.
+Habitual offenders may have their check writing privileges revoked, be required to pay through guaranteed remittance such as money order or bank check and may be reported to the State's Attorney for appropriate action.

-Last Updated: April 28, 2017 | Approved: Senior Associate Vice President for Business and Finance | Effective: February 2008

 Keeping Cash Handling Records

 Definitions